sammylwolfson/sammylwolfson.github.io/README.md

-# Connect – a free bio site for WordPress folks ✨
+# Connect – a totally free, no-server bio site for WordPress folks ✨

 Spin up a sleek "link-in-bio" page on **GitHub Pages** in minutes—no hosting bill, no complicated build chain.
 Perfect for product owners, devs, and anyone in WP-land who wants a home base that just works.